Help! (film): Plot

 An eastern cult (a parody of the Thuggee cult) is about to sacrifice a woman to their goddess, Kaili.
 They notice that she is not wearing the sacrificial ring.
-Instead, Ringo Starr, drummer of the Beatles, has the ring, sent to him by the intended victim, who is a fan of the Beatles.
+Instead, Ringo Starr, drummer of the Beatles, has the ring, sent to him by the intended victim, who is a fan of the band.
 Determined to retrieve the ring and sacrifice the girl, the chief priest, Clang, several cult members, and high priestess Ahme leave for London.
 After failed attempts to steal the ring without Ringo noticing, they confront him in an Indian restaurant.
 Ringo learns that he will be the next sacrifice if he does not give up the ring.
 However, the ring is stuck on his finger and he cannot take it off.

 The Beatles are chased around London by members of the cult.
-After a jeweller fails to cut the ring off, the band resorts to the bumbling efforts of Professor Foot, a mad scientist and his assistant Algernon; when his equipment has no effect on the ring, the scientist decides that he must somehow acquire it.
-Amhe comes to the Beatles' rescue and tries to shrink Ringo's finger to get the ring off with ease, but the cult and the scientists ambush the band's home, causing Ahme to drop the syringe in shock, shrinking Paul instead.
+After a jeweller fails to cut the ring off, the band resorts to the bumbling efforts of Professor Foot, a mad scientist and his assistant Algernon; when his equipment has no effect on the ring, Foot decides that he must somehow acquire it.
+Ahme comes to the Beatles' rescue and tries to shrink Ringo's finger to get the ring off with a temporary shrinking solution, but the cult and the scientists ambush the band's home, causing Ahme to drop the syringe in Paul, temporarily shrinking him instead.

-The band runs to the Austrian Alps and narrowly escapes a trap there, thanks to Ahme, who is secretly aiding the Beatles.
+Once Paul returns to his normal size, the band runs to the Austrian Alps and narrowly escapes a trap there, thanks to Ahme, who is secretly aiding them.
 To stay safe, they ask for protection from Scotland Yard.
-They are hidden in Buckingham Palace, narrowly avoiding capture by the scientist.
+They are hidden in Buckingham Palace, narrowly avoiding capture by the scientists.
 Later at a pub, Clang sets a trap for Ringo involving a trap door and a tiger.

-Then they flee to the Bahamas, followed by the police officers, the scientist, and the cult members.
+Then they flee to the Bahamas, followed by the police officers, the scientists, and the cult members.
 After Ringo is nearly captured, the police have the other Beatles pose as him in order to ensnare the cult members.
-Despite their best efforts, however, the scientist catches Ringo and hides him aboard a boat where he intends to cut off his finger to get the ring.
-Ahme rescues Ringo by giving the scientist a shrinking solution in exchange.
+Despite their best efforts, however, the scientists catch Ringo and hide him aboard a boat where Foot intends to cut off Ringo's finger to get the ring.
+Ahme rescues Ringo by giving the scientists the shrinking solution in exchange.
 The two of them dive into the ocean to escape, but Ringo cannot swim, and they are both captured by Clang and his followers.

 In the end, when Ringo is about to be sacrificed on the beach, the ring suddenly comes off.
 He puts the ring on Clang's finger, who is then chased by his own cult as the song "Help!" plays.